omeka/omeka-s-enduser/docs/sites/site_pages.md

 #### Configuration
 Next you will have the option to apply configuration settings to the entire page.
 Clicking on the gear icon will open the Page layout configuration menu.

-- For Normal flow, you will be able to select a template for the page if your site theme provides one.
+In **Normal flow**, you will be able to select a template for the page if the site theme provides one.

-- For Grid, you will see two buttons:
+In **Grid**, you will see two buttons:

 - The Preview Layout button will preview the layout in the right-hand drawer.
 This will show you all the blocks currently on the page and their width in terms of the columns on the page.
 It will also show block groups with an extra outline around the group's contents.
 - The Configure Layout button (gear icon) will allow you to select a template for the page, and define the gaps (in pixels) between the columns and rows of blocks.

-If you make a mistake in your page layout settings, you can reset the page to the most recently saved version by clicking the "Restore" button.
+- If you make a mistake in your grid page layout settings, you can reset the page to the most recently saved version by clicking the "Restore" button that appears to the right of these buttons.

 Once you have made your layout choices, you are ready to add blocks to the page.